Praise for Terry’s programs

 The Open Book Foundation in Washington, D.C.

 I also present programs in New Hampshire and Vermont through CLiF – Children’s Literacy Foundation, and am a New Hampshire Arts Council Arts-in-Education roster presenter.
 Both of these groups offer grants to bring writers into the classroom and for after school programming.
 New Hampshire Humanities has a Quick Grant program that, among many benefits, supports organizations to bring speakers.

 Other funding opportunities include partnering with local organizations or businesses that champion life-long education and family literacy.
-A Request for an Author Presentation is here: Request for Author Presentation.
-Just cut and paste it into a doc, complete the form and e-mail it back to me.
+A Request for an Author Presentation is here: Request for Author Presentation .
+Complete and save the form and e-mail it back to me.